Car Buying Tips for Our Friends in The Military

 - Know what the dealer paid for the car before you start negotiating

 - Offer a fair profit over dealer cost

 - Avoid the needless extras in the finance office

-This chapter is enough to give you some quick facts on car buying, but there is so much more that you need to know before venturing off, so please read our complete guides and happy car buying!
+This chapter is enough to give you some quick facts on car buying.
+There is so much more that you need to know before venturing off to get a great deal.
+So, please read our complete guides and happy car buying!

 Start the New Car Buying Process >